-Visit Salmon Ruins and you will discover a Museum Heritage Park, Journey Into the Past Tours and the San Juan County Archaeological Research Center and Library Museum.
+Visit Salmon Ruins and you will discover a cultural museum, Heritage Park, Journey Into the Past Tours and the San Juan County Archaeological Research Center & Library.
 This hidden gem is a must see for every history buff, archeology nut and cultural adventure seeker.
 So, whether you are looking to expand your knowledge of the Ancestral Puebloans, want to walk in the footsteps of an ancient culture or are simply looking for something to do for an afternoon, Salmon Ruins is one Four Corners attraction that you should not miss.

 6131 Hwy.
 64, Bloomfield, NM 87413

 Located 10 miles east of Farmington, Salmon Ruins (pronounced sol-mon) is a must for visitors to the Four Corners region.
 The ruins at Salmon Ruins features one of the largest outlying colonies built in the Chacoan style during the 11th century.
 Heritage Park is comprised of reconstructed dwelling and habitation areas, allowing visitors to investigate replicas of a sweatlodge, hogan, tipi, and pithouse.
 The Salmon Ruins Museum features ancient artifacts and interesting "new" exhibits.
 This historical site is open to the public as a self guided trail that winds through the Salmon archaeological site and Heritage Park.
 This is a unique opportunity to not only walk among structures once occupied by Ancient Puebloans but to also explore the homestead of early pioneers and replica dwellings from a variety of cultures.